tortuvshin/intelligo-game/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-### 1-Step Deployment with Heroku
+### Deploy to Heroku

 <img src="https://upload.wikimedia.org/wikipedia/en/a/a9/Heroku_logo.png" width="200">

 - Download and install [Heroku Toolbelt](https://toolbelt.heroku.com/)
 - In terminal, run `heroku login` and enter your Heroku credentials
 - From *your app* directory run `heroku create`
 - Run `heroku addons:create mongolab`.
-This will set up the mLab add-on and configure the `MONGODB_URI` environment variable in your Heroku app for you.
+This will set up the mLab add-on and configure the `DB_URI` environment variable in your Heroku app for you.
 - Lastly, do `git push heroku master`.
 Done!

 **Note:** To install Heroku add-ons your account must be verified.